 The Data Protection Act 2018 and General Data Protection Regulations (GDPR) govern how an organisation may use personal data, retain it and who can access it.

 Personal data provided to the University can be released when:

-- Permission is given by the individual (data subject).
+- Consent is provided by an individual

 The University's data protection policy sets out the general regulations which govern Solent University's compliance with the Data Protection Act 1998.

 All staff and students of Solent University have a duty to ensure that personal data is handled correctly.